 Sexual abuse lawsuits have been widely discussed in the news for the past 20 or 30 years.
-These lawsuits present a number of challenges for attorneys who represent the victims of sexual abuse.
+These lawsuits present a number of challenges for attorneys such as Mishkind Kulwicki Law Co., L.P.A. who represent the victims of sexual abuse.
 This blog will discuss some of those challenges.

 Sexual abuse litigation came to the forefront of the public eye with revelations that many Catholic Church priests were molesting young boys and the abuse allegations were covered up by the church hierarchy.
 The Catholic Church has spent millions and millions of dollars to compensate victims and prevent future cases from arising.
 These cases were challenging in that many of the abuse victims were young at the time of their abuse.
 Some of the sexual abuse victims did not recall being abused until hypnosis and psychotherapy restored their memory of the abuse.
 In these cases, the statute of limitations posed a problem, since much of the abuse occurred many years prior to the litigation.
 Further, controversy surrounded the concept of repressed memory.

 More recently, sexual abuse lawsuits have captured the media attention in multiple settings where coaches or team physicians engaged in abuse of athletes.
 A number of these cases involved adult athletes, both male and female.
 These cases posed a challenge in that, being adult, the defense argued that the relationships were consensual.